 When you start choosing targeting options, first, you need to add which locations you want to arrive, and then, the profile language.
 LinkedIn doesn’t allow multilingual campaigns.
 Choosing the English language, the campaign will impact users with local language too.
 But, if you decide to use the local language, it will only take the chosen language.
 So, depending on your goals and target audience will be better English or the local language.

-For example, if you want to launch a campaign on Germany, you first have to select Germany on Locations.
+If you want to launch a campaign on Germany, you first have to select Germany on Locations.
 As shown in the image below, the result is 11 million members.

 Then, if you decide to choose the English language, the result remains at 11 million members.

-However, selecting the local language, in this case, German, the target audience size is reduced to 8.8 million members.
+But, selecting the local language, in this case, German, the target audience size is reduced to 8.8 million members.
 So, choosing the local language excludes members.
 In addition, you need to consider that if you select the local language, the ads must be in the local language too.

 Audience expansion risks